 Organization Resource Group (ORG) consultations and group leadership training—topics include OrgSync 101, conflict management, strategically leading your organizaton, and more

 Attend Information Session

-There will be four New Student Organization Information Session during each recognition cycle.
+There will be several opportunities to attend a New Student Organization Information Session for each recognition cycle.
 Most occur the week before the recognition period begins, but there will be opportunities during the first week of the recognition period.
-Prospective organizations will be required to attend one of these sessions during the period they seek recognition for a student group.
+Prospective organizations will be required to send one representative to attend one of these sessions for the period they wish to seek recognition.
 Please see our calendar for specific times and locations, and please plan accordingly to arrive on time for a session.

 Submit an Application